TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Salon
 *   Sephora Beauty

+Video Player is loading.Play VideoPlayMuteCurrent Time 0:00/Duration 0:00Loaded: 0%Stream Type LIVESeek to live, currently playing liveLIVERemaining Time -0:00 1xPlayback Rate

+Chapters

+*   Chapters

+Descriptions

+*   descriptions off, selected

+Captions

+*   captions and subtitles off, selected

+Audio Track

+Fullscreen

+This is a modal window.

+Beginning of dialog window.
+Escape will cancel and close the window.

+TextColorWhiteBlackRedGreenBlueYellowMagentaCyanTransparencyOpaqueSemi-TransparentBackgroundColorBlackWhiteRedGreenBlueYellowMagentaCyanTransparencyOpaqueSemi-TransparentTransparentWindowColorBlackWhiteRedGreenBlueYellowMagentaCyanTransparencyTransparentSemi-TransparentOpaqueFont Size50%75%100%125%150%175%200%300%400%Text Edge StyleNoneRaisedDepressedUniformDropshadowFont FamilyProportional Sans-SerifMonospace Sans-SerifProportional SerifMonospace SerifCasualScriptSmall CapsReset restore all settings to the default valuesDoneClose Modal Dialog

+End of dialog window.

-UP TO 50% OFFCloset casual classics for warmer temps.Women's Topsselect stylesMen's Shortsselect stylesWomen's Dressesselect stylesGirls' Shirtsselect stylesUP TO 40% OFF All Liz Claiborne
+Here's to you, Mom!She's always been there for us—nowit's our turn to celebrate her.UP TO 50% OFFCloset casual classics for warmer temps.Women's Topsselect stylesMen's Shortsselect stylesWomen's Dressesselect stylesGirls' Shirtsselect stylesUP TO 40% OFF All Liz Claiborne

 *   Shop Now